You can claim a relief to pay less Customs Duty and VAT if you re-import goods to the UK.

 The goods must not be processed or repaired (other than routine maintenance) whilst outside the UK.
 You’ll still need to complete the customs documentation and give any financial security normally required by the country to which you take your goods.

-Claiming relief for pleasure craft
+Claiming relief for a pleasure craft

-Pleasure craft returning to the UK under this relief must complete a customs declaration and use customs procedure code 61 23 F01.
+A pleasure craft returning to the UK under this relief must complete a customs declaration and use customs procedure code 61 23 F01.

 Find out more information about sailing your pleasure craft to and from the UK.